 Jonny.
 There are better ways to collate and share management information, using a central system.
 Most directors are familiar with board portals or board management software, and the convenience they bring.
 But, beyond the time gains, they also come with security benefits:

-- Firstly, because having it all in one place reduces the “attack surface.”
+- Firstly, having it all in one place reduces the “attack surface.”
 Fewer tools mean fewer entry points.
 And it protects you from phishing attempts: if something is coming from outside the portal, you know it’s malicious.

-- Secondly, because automated processes mean fewer slip-ups.
-Even a minuscule chance to email a confidential attachment to the wrong person becomes likely when you manually send hundreds of messages to prepare each pack.
+- Secondly, automated processes mean fewer slip-ups.
+Even a minuscule chance to email a confidential attachment to the wrong person becomes statistically likely when you manually send hundreds of messages to prepare each pack.
 Portals give greater control over who can see what, when, and what they can do.
 They also include secure collaboration tools.

-- And finally, because they let you fix the mistakes that slip through.
+- And finally, they let you fix the mistakes that slip through.
 With a portal, you can change things after the fact (e.g. remove data that shouldn’t be there), and get a log of who saw what.
 Whereas, once an email is sent, you have no control anymore, and there’s no telling who’s read it or transferred it to whom.

 You might think a shared drive, set up by your IT team, will work just as well — and it’s better than emails, of course!
 But, while it may do the trick within your team, it won’t work with a board that, by definition, partially consists of outsiders to the business.